 Thus, in case the annual income is within the range of 14 400 – 25 200 euros, it is important for a person:

-to think through their monthly income (e.g. salary, pension, rental income etc.) and other expected income (e.g. gains from selling immovable property or securities etc.) and
+by the beginning of the calendar year to think through their monthly income (e.g. salary, pension, rental income etc.) and other expected income (e.g. gains from selling immovable property or securities etc.) and

 considering their expected annual income, to decide on whether to apply for basic exemption and

 notify the withholding agent (an employer, the Social Insurance Board) on their decision to: